messified/chatgpt-plugin-nestjs/README.md

 # NestJS ChatGPT Plugin

-This is a NestJS plugin for interacting with the OpenAI ChatGPT API.
+This is a ChatGPT plugin built with NestJS for interacting with the OpenAI ChatGPT API.
 The plugin allows you to easily integrate ChatGPT into your NestJS applications, providing AI-driven natural language understanding and generation capabilities.

 ## Features